 Staying on the cutting edge is key to staying ahead of hackers, however, understanding tried and tested methods at securing your system will always be the key to maintaining effective email security.
 Legacy products such as anti-virus software, firewalls, scheduled systems updates, and the banning of non-approved software and apps on company devices can ensure that these security solutions can best protect you from malware.

 For legacy systems to protect against known threats it’s essential “organization stay cognizant of ever-changing cybersecurity engineering challenges.
 While many legacy systems are secure from cyberattacks because they are not connected to networks, almost anytime significant capability is added it requires the addition of networking capabilities and the necessary cybersecurity controls.”

 Keep an eye out for innovative tech solutions

-By integrating deep file inspection product within your companies email application, users have an automatic sanitization and neutralization process.
-Deep file inspection or Content Disarm & Reconstruction solutions prevent malware from entering the critical infrastructure, even as an embedded file or corrupted aspect of the code within the attachment.
+By integrating deep file analysis product within your companies email application, users have an automatic sanitization and neutralization process.
+Deep file analysis or Content Disarm & Reconstruction solutions prevent malware from entering the critical infrastructure, even as an embedded file or corrupted aspect of the code within the attachment.

 Consider the value of third-party security vendors

 Native level security deployment can provide the most robust security protections for users however that shouldn’t limit buyers from seriously considering the value and malware protection capabilities of third party software vendors.
 In practice, these solutions can optimize the existing security protocols to the neutralize the threat of zero-day attacks, ransomware and other malicious file based attacks

 According to Michael Osterman of Osterman research: “Third party solutions have far better accuracy in malware prevention and provide more dynamic functionality than standard EOP or ATP deployments.
 Third party solutions often implement cutting-edge technologies at a faster pace than Microsoft and have the ability to be more fluid in addressing specific sector needs.”